abz-conf/abz-conf.github.io/.github/src/content/site/2027/MainTrack.md

 ### ABZ 2027 invites:

 - **Full research papers**: Full research papers which have to be original, unpublished and not submitted elsewhere.
 A paper of no more than 16 pages (excluding references) in [LNCS](https://link.springer.com/series/558/information-for-authors-and-editors) format is expected and will be reviewed.
 - **Short papers**: Short papers to present and validate a work in progress or tool demonstrations.
-A paper of no more than 6 pages (excluding references) in [LNCS](https://link.springer.com/series/558/information-for-authors-and-editors) format is expected and will be reviewed.
+A paper of no more than 8 pages (excluding references) in [LNCS](https://link.springer.com/series/558/information-for-authors-and-editors) format is expected and will be reviewed.
 - **Application in industry papers**: Reporting on work or experiences on the application of state based formal methods in industry.
 A paper of no more than 8 pages (excluding references) in [LNCS](https://link.springer.com/series/558/information-for-authors-and-editors) format is expected and will be reviewed.
 It is also an interesting option for industrial practitioners who sometimes face too many constraints to prepare a full paper.
 - **Journal-first papers**: Journal-First papers summarize recently published papers in high-quality journals.
 The aim of journal-first papers is to further enrich the program of ABZ and to provide more visibility to already published journal papers in the scope of the ABZ conference.
-An extended abstract of no more than 6 pages (excluding references) in [LNCS](https://link.springer.com/series/558/information-for-authors-and-editors) format is expected and will be reviewed.
+An extended abstract of no more than 4 pages (excluding references) in [LNCS](https://link.springer.com/series/558/information-for-authors-and-editors) format is expected and will be reviewed.

 Accepted papers will appear in the Springer LNCS proceedings.
-Page limits (including references and all appendices) for the final versions are 18 pages for full papers and 8 pages for the other paper categories.
+Page limits (including references and all appendices) for the final versions are 18 pages for full papers, 10 pages for short and industry papers, and 5 pages for journal-first papers.

 <div style="display: flex; align-items: center; gap: 40px; flex-wrap: wrap;">
 <img src="/img/Springer_Logo.jpg"><img src="/img/LNCS-Logo.jpg">